Skip to Content

 Instructions

-• Warm oil in a saute pan over medium heat.
-Then, cook the onion and red bell pepper until the onions become translucent and soften, for about 10 minutes.
-Stir in the garlic and saute for another minute.
+• Warm olive oil in a preheated sauté pan over medium heat.
+Add the chopped onions and red bell pepper.
+Saute until they soften, for 5-10 minutes.
+Stir in the garlic and cook for another minute.

-• Stir in the harissa paste, paprika, cumin, ras el hanout, kosher salt, and black pepper.
-Cook for 30 seconds, then crush the tomatoes with your hand into the pot.
+• Add the harissa paste, ras el hanout, salt, and pepper, and cook for 30 seconds.
+Then, crush the whole tomatoes by hand and stir them into the pan.

-• Preheat the oven to 350°F (176°C).
-Simmer for 10 minutes, stirring occasionally to prevent the tomatoes from sticking.
+• Simmer for 10-15 minutes, stirring occasionally to prevent the tomatoes from sticking to the bottom of the pan.

 Notes